ruiguo-bio/colab_tension_vae/README.md

-# colab_tension_vae
+# A variational autoencoder for music generation with tension control.

+Repository of the code used in the paper:

-Repo for the paper "A variational autoencoder for music generation controlled by tonal tension".
+*Rui Guo, Ivor Simpson, Thor Magnusson, Chris Kiefer, Dorien Herremans.
+2020.
+A variational autoencoder for music generation controlled by tonal tension.
+Proceedings of the 2020 Joint Conference on AI Music Creativity.*

-The colab notebook is the entry of this repo.
+The notebook [tension_colab.ipynb] contains a demonstration of the developed model.

+Demos of the final generated music can be found at [the demo page.](https://ruiguo-bio.github.io/tension_vae.github.io/)